Applying for Admission

 English Foundations and ESL

 A language skills assessment is used to determine the placement level of English learners into English Foundations (EF) and ESL classes.
-Testing is offered at scheduled times throughout each quarter.
+Testing is offered at scheduled times throughout each term.
 Contact the College and Career Foundations office for orientation and testing information at eslabe@cascadia.edu or call 425.352.8158.

 Adult High School Options